benaubin/rails-collab/README.md

 ## How it works

-The collab gem exposes an ActionCable channel (`Collab::DocumentChannel`) enabling users to start a real-time editing session.
+The collab gem exposes an ActionCable channel (`CollabDocumentChannel`) enabling users to start a real-time editing session.
 A client may submit one or many steps in a DocumentTransaction to the server, alongside a reference for processing.
 The gem attempts to apply the transaction to the document in a background job (`Collab::DocumentTransactionJob`).
 The job first checks that the operation applies to the current version of the document, and if so, uses a NodeJS child process running ProseMirror